nashrullahalifauzi/debian-workstation/README.md

 # Debian Workstation

-My special computer designed for technical or scientific applications.
+My personal computer desktop and/or laptop designed for technical or scientific applications.

 > [!WARNING]
 > This setup under construction!